hashicorp/field-workshops-terraform/docs/slides/aws/hcp-terraform-v2/index.md

 **INSTRUCTOR NOTES**:

 - This is the longest lab portion of the workshop.
-- It is possibly the most challenging part for some participants as they have to use GitHub in combination with Terraform Cloud.
+- It is possibly the most challenging part for some participants as they have to use GitHub in combination with HCP Terraform.
 - It is important to remind your audience that the lab is available for 5 hours.
 - If you have extended the Instruqt Invite beyond the workshop time, you can emphasize.